FAQ - Frequently Asked Questions

 Application examplesAs illustrated in the previous picture, aquariums can be cleaned nicely with magnets.
 Step-by-step instructions can be found in the customer project "Cleaning the aquarium".
 You could use the following magnets for the application:

 Glass bottles, vases, or even hydration packs can also be cleaned with the help of magnets.
-How to do that is explained in the customer application "Cleaning bottle and hydration pack".
-For a glass bottle with an approx. 2 mm thick wall, you could use the following magnets:
+How to do that is explained in the customer project "Cleaning bottle and hydration pack".
+For a glass bottle with an approx. 2 mm thick wall, you could use, for example, the following magnets:

 When you encounter heavy dirt, it may not be sufficient to cover a magnet with a cleaning rag.
 In such cases, a scouring pads or steel sponge can help.
 If you only have a very small opening, steel sponges works well.
 On the pictures you can see a yellow glass bulb that a customer uses to water his plants.
 To clean the bulb he used the following products: